moore-drew/ShinyCellPlus/README.md

 The associated commands can be ran after standard processing and the removal of doublets:

 ```
+# UPDATE THESE TO YOUR PERSONAL DATA DIRECTORIES AND FILES
 opt = list(seurat_file_path = "~/example/file/path/",
            seurat_save_name = "example_seurat.rds",
 	   seurat_output_path = "~/example/output/seurats/",